caraya/personal-blog/content/blog/rest-and-spread-in-javascript.md

   - Spread
 ---

-Javascript has two similar syntaxes that use the same representation: Rest and Spread.
+Javascript has two syntaxes that use the same representation: Rest and Spread.
 This post will explore the two syntaxes, their differences, and how to use them in Javascript and Typescript.

 ## The Core Idea: Gathering vs. Expanding